-Be aware that it is the customers are who pay the bills.
+Be aware that it is the customers who pay the bills.

-Seek to understand what the customer wants, deliver it professionally, and you will find that it can have a significant impact on the bottom line.
+Seek to understand what the customer wants and deliver it professionally, and you will find that it can significantly impact the bottom line.

 Don’t ever take your customers for granted.
 Because as soon as you do, there will be someone waiting in the wings to snatch them away from you.